Hospitalization and Medical Emergencies in the Philippines

 The Social Security Medicare Program does not provide coverage for hospital or medical costs outside the United States.

-The blood banks at the Makati Medical Center and St. Luke's Medical Center (both in Metro Manila) maintain lists of possible donors of Rh Negative blood.
-In addition, the American Association of the Philippines maintains a similar list of possible donors.
+If you have an emergency and are in need of Rh negative blood, the blood banks at the Makati Medical Center and St. Luke's Medical Center (both in Metro Manila) maintain lists of possible donors of Rh Negative blood.
+In addition, these organizations also may be of assistance:

 There are no private facilities in the Manila area that will accept psychiatric patients unless they have first been so certified by a psychiatrist.
 In the event a U.S. citizen will not consent to hospitalization, the police or immigration authorities may sometimes take her/him into custody and subsequently transfer her/him to a hospital.